Universal scaling laws and density slope for dark matter haloes: Introduction

 Despite the similarities, dark matter flow exhibits many different behaviors due to its collisionless and long-range interaction nature.
-First, unlike the turbulence that is incompressible on all scales, dark matter flow exhibits scale-dependent flow behaviors, i.e. a constant divergence flow on small scales and irrotational flow on large scales \citep{Xu:2022-The-statistical-theory-of-2nd,Xu:2022-The-statistical-theory-of-3rd,Xu:2022-Two-thirds-law-for-pairwise-ve}.
-Second, the long-range gravity requires a broad spectrum of halos to be formed to maximize the system entropy \citep{Xu:2021-The-maximum-entropy-distributi, Xu:2021-Mass-functions-of-dark-matter-}.
-In principle, halos of different mass can be grouped into groups of halos with the same mass $m_h$.
-Mass accretion facilitates a continuous mass and energy exchange between halos groups on different mass scale $m_h$, i.e. an inverse mass and energy cascade (Fig. \ref{fig:S1}).
-The rates of mass and energy cascade ($\varepsilon_m$ and $\varepsilon_u$) have been shown to be independent of mass scale $m_h$ \citep{Xu:2021-Inverse-mass-cascade-mass-function,Xu:2021-Inverse-and-direct-cascade-of-}.
+First, unlike the turbulence that is incompressible on all scales, dark matter flow exhibits scale-dependent flow behaviors, i.e. a constant divergence flow on small scales and irrotational flow on large scales \cite{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+Second, the long-range gravity requires a broad spectrum of haloes to be formed to maximize the system entropy \citep{Xu:2023-Maximum-entropy-distributions-of-dark-matter}.
+In principle, haloes of different mass can be grouped into groups of haloes with the same mass $m_h$.
+Mass accretion facilitates a continuous mass and energy exchange between haloes groups on different mass scale $m_h$, i.e. an inverse mass and energy cascade (Fig. \ref{fig:S1}).

-The highly localized and over-dense halos are a major manifestation of nonlinear gravitational collapse \citep{Neyman:1952-A-Theory-of-the-Spatial-Distri,Cooray:2002-Halo-models-of-large-scale-str} and the building blocks of dark matter flow, a counterpart to "eddies" in turbulence.
-The halo-mediated inverse mass cascade is not present in turbulence, but exists as a local, two-way, and asymmetric process in dark matter flow \citep{Xu:2021-Inverse-mass-cascade-mass-function}.
-The net mass transfer proceeds in a "bottom-up" fashion from small to large mass scales (inverse cascade) to allow for structure formation.
-Halos pass their mass onto larger and larger halos, until halo mass growth becomes dominant over the mass propagation.
-From this description, mass cascade can be described by a similar poem with "eddies" (or "whirls") simply replaced by "halos": \smallbreak \centerline{"Little halos have big halos, That feed on their mass;} \centerline{And big halos have greater halos, And so on to growth."} \smallbreak
+The highly localized and over-dense haloes are a major manifestation of nonlinear gravitational collapse \cite{Neyman:1952-A-Theory-of-the-Spatial-Distri,Cooray:2002-Halo-models-of-large-scale-str} and the building blocks of dark matter flow, a counterpart to "eddies" in turbulence.
+The halo-mediated inverse mass cascade is not present in turbulence, but exists as a local, two-way, and asymmetric process in dark matter flow \cite{Xu:2021-Inverse-mass-cascade-mass-function}.
+The net mass transfer proceeds in a "bottom-up" fashion from small to large mass scales (inverse cascade) to allow for hierarchical structure formation.
+Haloes pass their mass onto larger and larger haloes, until halo mass growth becomes dominant over the mass propagation.
+From this description, mass cascade can be described by a similar poem with "eddies" (or "whirls") simply replaced by "haloes": \smallbreak \centerline{"Little haloes have big haloes, That feed on their mass;} \centerline{And big haloes have greater haloes, And so on to growth."} \smallbreak